 Host: And how do you do it?
 How do you get to modify your thought process?

-Host: I got a different type of question for you.
+Host: I have a different type of question for you.
 We’re talking about mindset and, you know, changing it and trying to break patterns, instigating ourselves, self-motivation.
 What if we want to give our minds a little bit of rest?
 Maybe we feel we’re thinking about too many things or we’re a little overworked or stressed out?
 How can we give our minds some rest?

 Kristie: I love that question, Wes, because I do work with a lot of workaholics.